nsamedaisy/Calculator/README.md

 # IPHONE CALCULATOR

-## The application can carry out the following:
+## The application can carry out the following

 - Additions (+)
 - Subtraction (-)